 Another treat, Bumbdoodlers Lunch Company, is also known as The Best Little Sandwich Shop in Texas.
 A family- run legacy, you can find soups, salads, sandwiches, and sweet treats.
 Be sure to try Geri’s pies-the daughter of the original owner.

 Across from the creek on River Road, you’ll find the Dodging Duck Brewhaus with global comfort food and a casual patio.
 Oh, and there’s a great view of the creek while listening to live music.
+And don’t miss happy hour (or “Ducky hour”) on weekdays from 3-6 pm.

 Perhaps one of the most unique breweries you’ll find, Mike-Ro-Brewery is run by a local resident inside his home from October to the end of May.
 He’ll give you a tour if you contact him in advance–and all proceeds go towards local charities.

 If you want a cocktail, Peggy’s on the Green has a great bar housed in a historic hotel.
 It’s also one of the go-to spots in Boerne for a fancy dinner.
 You could also try Salvador Dobbs for a good cocktail, airy patio, and bar games.
+You can also get mixed drinks at the newly remodeled Dog & Pony Grill, which has a wonderful playground for kids as well.

 Boerne’s Hill Country Mile is where you can find some of the town’s best shopping and dining.
 For a historical treat, offering an eatery, shopping, and bookstore, visit The Dienger Trading Co.
 You’ll find a variety of unique home decor, hand made clothing, and artisan jewelry.
 And you can get a good coffee here too!